 Clean Commodities Corp. has picked up the Phoenix lithium project from North Arrow Minerals Inc., about 300 km north of Yellowknife.
-2009 drilling results are highlighted by a hole that cut 34.3 metres that assayed 1.24% Li2O.
+Drilling results for 2009 are highlighted by a hole that cut 34.3 metres that assayed 1.24% Li2O.